novuhq/novu/docs/docs/overview/quickstart/get-started-with-ruby.md

 Learn how to use Novu to quickly send multi-channel (SMS, Email, Chat, Push) notifications from a Ruby app.

-In this Quickstart, you’ll learn how to:
+In this Quickstart guide, you’ll learn how to:

 - Install and use the Novu Ruby SDK via RubyGems or Bundle.
 - Configure a Notification Channel Provider.